nounish/federation-protocol/README.md

 Nouns holders can delegate their Noun(s) to a governance pool.
 The collective voting power of the pool is then auctioned off to the highest bidder.
 Those who delegate to a governance pool earn rewards from each auction in proportion to the amount of votes they own / total pool size.
 This is possible through the use of ZKProofs and as a result no asset staking or registration is required to join a pool.

-Auctions for governance pools end at a fixed time so that votes are always cast before a voting period ends.
 If a vote could not be cast in time, the highest bidder can claim a full refund.
 If a vote is cast but the proposal is then canceled or vetoed, the highest bidder can claim a partial refund (minus any configured fees + gas refunds + tips).

-### Scalable cross governance (dao->dao)
+### Cross governance (dao->dao)

 Coming soon

 ## Audit

 This code has not been formally audited.
 However it has been reviewed by the team at [Relic protocol](https://relicprotocol.com/) to ensure that proof verification is done in a secure way.
 It's also heavily tested, but keep in mind that contract risk exists.

 ## Build and run tests